 Alexis's teaching style is natural and uncrafted.
 He brings a practical, intuitive and compassionate approach to the development of wisdom.

-She is a co-founder and president of ‘Metta In Action’ which supports a variety of social and medical projects throughout Burma, especially nunneries.
+Enlightenment.
+She is a co-founder and president of ‘Metta In Action’ which supports a variety of social and medical projects in Burma, especially nunneries.

 Sayadaw U Tejaniya began his Buddhist training as a young teenager in Burma under the late Shwe Oo Min Sayadaw (1913–2002).
 After a career in business and life as a householder, he has become a permanent monk since 1996.
 He teaches meditation at Shwe Oo Min Dhamma Sukha Forest Meditation Center in Yangon, Myanmar.